To view information on Coronavirus COVID-19 click here.

 Online, anonymous and confidential and designed exclusively to support young people with their mental health challenges.
 Peer support one on one or in a moderated community, tips, stories and resources

 During this transition young people often rely on their families to provide guidance as well as a financial and emotional safety net.
 Very few young people are ready for full independence at the age of 18 and in reality, it is much closer to the age of 24 (or older).
-This is especially true for our families formed through permanent care, kinship care and adoption due to the impact of trauma, grief, loss, attachment issues, abuse and/or neglect.
-This is also a time when the combination of adolescence, identity and family complexities can place added strain on a family.
-Families may require support to prevent placement breakdown during this time.
-In the adolescent years many young people grapple with the question ‘who am I?’ and this can be especially challenging for children not living with their birth parents.
+This is especially true for our families formed through permanent care, kinship care and adoption due to the impact of trauma, grief, loss, attachment issues, abuse and/or neglect. |

 The Better Futures and Home Stretch programs can help you transition from care to independence.
 Better Futures provides flexible and tailored support including information, advice and funding.
 HomeStretch means you can stay with your kinship, foster or permanent carer until you turn 21 years of age if your carer agrees.
 Your carer can get an allowance to help support you or if you are moving from care to independent living, you can get an allowance to help you with housing costs like rent and bills.
 Find out more about the Better Futures and Home Stretch programs here.